Table of Contents

 When switching to the edit source view, several bulk actions are available that allow you to modify the metadata of strings.

-You can update character limits, string instructions, or tags by applying the same change to multiple stings at once.
+You can update character limits, string instructions, or tags by applying the same change to multiple strings simultaneously.

 There are two methods of updating the original source file located in your repository with updated strings (Source strings that have been modified):